Visby Cathedral: Later changes

 Few changes have been made to the building since the end of the Middle Ages.
 Since the Battle of Visby in 1361, Gotland was a Danish province, and hence was affected by the Danish Reformation.
 Changes in doctrine meant that the city of Visby thereafter only had need of a single church for a single congregation.
-The church of the German traders was chosen to serve the town, while the many other churches were left to decay; today they are preserved only as ruins.
-Somewhat later, in 1572, the Diocese of Visby was established and the church was promoted to the status of a cathedral.
+The church of the German traders was chosen to serve the town, while the many other churches were left to decay; today they are preserved only as ruins on Gotland.
+Somewhat later, in 1572, the Diocese of Visby was established and Saint Mary's Church was promoted to the status of a cathedral.
 In 1645, following the Treaty of Brömsebro, Gotland was ceded by Denmark to Sweden.

-In 1611, a fire damaged the eastern part of the church, and the spires of the east towers had to be replaced.
+In 1611, a fire damaged the eastern part of the cathedral, and the spires of the east towers had to be replaced.
 The current wooden Baroque spires of these towers date from 1761, and the same year the gable of the great chapel was also rebuilt.
 The spire of the west tower is from 1746.
 The roofs have been continually repaired since at least the 18th century, and at some point the roofs of the aisles were raised to cover the medieval clerestory.
 The interior was renovated in 1890–93, and between 1899 and 1903 the cathedral was substantially renovated under the leadership of architect Axel Haig.